‘Sky is the Limit': How Continuation School Students Became LAUSD Robotics Champs

 Their robotics coach, Dr. Harald Holcomb, beams with pride when talking about his students and says it is every teacher’s "dream" to see his or her student reach the full potential.

-The robotics coach and science teacher adds that his team impressed other LAUSD students at the district’s own competition and finds it gratifying that other students, who are enrolled in AP classes and in bigger schools, are turning to his continuous school students for help.
+The robotics coach and science teacher adds that his team impressed other LAUSD students at the district’s own competition and finds it gratifying that other students, who are enrolled in AP classes and bigger schools, are turning to his students for help.

 “These students are offering advice on how to fix things.
 To see them coming out of their shells and build that confidence, what more can I ask for?

-The Robert H. Lewis High School team was also lauded for its sportsmanship after the students offered their spare controller to a competition team when its device broke.
+The Robert H. Lewis High School team was also applauded for its sportsmanship after the students offered their spare controller to a competition team when its device broke.

 Do you have a Bright Spot like this?
 Share your Bright Spot with us!